munificent/magpie/doc/site/markdown/language/messages.markdown

 Magpie just ditches a lot of the punctuation.

 <p class="future">
-I need to document callables here.
+I need to document callables, getters and setters here.
 </p>